deminy/couchbase-issues/README.md

 ## Issue #3: Broken Operations After Connecting to Couchbase Capella via CNAME + AWS PrivateLink

+This can be fixed by setting network to `external` when making Couchbase connections.
 Check [README.md](./issue-3/README.md) for more details.

-Couchbase Support ticket #65012.